 Configure the expiration policy for Office 365 groups

-You can now manage the lifecycle of Office 365 groups by setting an expiration policy for them.
-You can set expiration policy for only Office 365 groups in Azure Active Directory (Azure AD).
+This article tells you how to manage the lifecycle of Office 365 groups by setting an expiration policy for them.
+You can set expiration policy only for Office 365 groups in Azure Active Directory (Azure AD).

 Once you set a group to expire:

-Configuring and using the expiration policy for Office 365 groups requires you to have on hand Azure AD Premium licenses for all members of the groups to which the expiration policy is applied.
+Configuring and using the expiration policy for Office 365 groups requires you to possess but not necessarily assign Azure AD Premium licenses for the members of all groups to which the expiration policy is applied.

 For information on how to download and install the Azure AD PowerShell cmdlets, see Azure Active Directory PowerShell for Graph 22.214.171.124.